Gabidal/GGUI/bin/analytics/README.md

 ./leaks.sh --help            # Display help information
 ```

+#### When using `-F`, valgrind.log will report so called `on exit` memory leaks, these are ok.
+As long as no runtime memory leaks exist.

 **Output:**
 - `valgrind.log` - Detailed memory analysis results
 - Console summary with error counts and recommendations